qcraven01/DownloadAdobeSuite/README.md

 # Download Adobe Suite

-## Title of the tutorial.
+## Title of the tutorial  Author   Summary   Target Audience
-> How to download the adobe suite as a Mizzou Student ## The author of the tutorial.
+> How to download the adobe suite as a Mizzou Student

 > Quin Craven

 ## A brief summary of the purpose and content of the tutorial.